Written by William H. Billings ’68, Kim Hasty, and Michael C. Molter ’94

 Dr. Hancock announced the University would establish a co-curricular program called the MU Journey that would consist of four pathways—Leadership, Community Engagement, Global Education, and Undergraduate Research and Creativity.
 New centers were established to join the existing Lura S. Tally Center for Leadership.
 Fellowship programs were established in each center to recognize students who excelled in each pathway.
 Since the establishment of the Center for Global Education, more study abroad opportunities have been available to students, and the Center for Undergraduate Research and Creativity has helped encourage students’ intellectual growth by providing opportunities to present their work to the community, such as the research symposium each spring and the Monarch Review journal of student research.

-The University established the School of Health Sciences, which included Methodist University’s first two doctoral programs (in Physical Therapy and Occupational Therapy), and saw the construction of the Thomas R. McLean Health Sciences Building and the Professional Nursing Studies Building, which house most of the School of Health Science’s programs.
+The University established the School of Health Sciences and began construction of the Thomas R. McLean Health Sciences Building and the Professional Nursing Studies Building, which house most of the School of Health Sciences’ programs.
 The School of Graduate Studies was disbanded in favor of organizing each graduate program into one of the other five schools, depending on the subject area.
 The new addition to the Science Building opened, and the old and new parts were renamed the Hendricks Science Complex, in honor of Dr. Hendricks and his wife, Jerry.
 The Professional MBA Program officially ended its partnership with the Pinehurst Resort and offered instead an on-campus focus on organizational leadership.

 The University reached its record enrollment during the Fall 2011 semester—2,476 students.
 In 2012-13, a series of campus building improvements included a renovation of the library that reopened the central mall entrance, modernized the circulation area, and provided new facilities for a Writing Center and a Tutoring Center.
 Berns Student Center was remodeled to include a new bookstore, convenience store, a Starbucks, and a Chick-fil-A restaurant.
 The front and rear entrances to the Trustees Building also received a face lift, a brick streetscape was added on Lowdermilk Drive, and a sidewalk with a new sign and brick wall was added along Ramsey Street.